Estimated reading time: 10 minutes

 Preventative maintenance is risk management.
 The cost of a proactive hose replacement is certain and small.
 The cost of a water incident is uncertain and potentially very large, and in a condo building, it extends to other people’s property, their insurance policies, and a deductible structure that can make the owner responsible for far more than the damage in their own unit.

 The landlords and investors who understand this do not ask whether they can afford preventative maintenance.
-They ask whether they can afford not to have it, particularly in a city where condo building deductibles have risen to levels that can represent a six-month rent loss from a single incident that could have been prevented with a scheduled inspection and a $300 plumber visit.
+They ask whether they can afford not to have it, particularly in a city where condo building deductibles can represent a six-month rent loss from a single incident that could have been prevented with a scheduled inspection and a $300 plumber visit.

 At LandLord Property & Rental Management, preventative maintenance inspections in condo units are a standard component of our management program.
 Not because every inspection prevents a disaster.
 Most inspections find nothing urgent.
-But the ones that do, the aging hose, the weeping fitting, the early moisture indicator under a sink, represent the difference between a service call and an insurance claim.
-Over a portfolio, and over time, the math is clear.
+But the ones that do — the aging hose, the weeping fitting, the early moisture indicator under a sink — represent the difference between a service call and an insurance claim.

 FAQ